TRaSH-Guides/Guides/docs/Radarr/V3/How-to-importexport-Custom-Formats-and-truly-make-use-of-it.md

 Being we set `BR-DISK` to `-1000` the chance that it will reach the `Minimum Custom Format Score` set in (4.) is really small.

-!!! note
+!!! info
-    For Custom Formats you really don't want set it to something really low like `-1000` and not something like `-10` being when you add a Custom Format what you prefer and you set it to something like `+10` it could happen that the `BR-DISK` will be downloaded (-10)+(+10)=0 and your `Minimum Custom Format Scrore` is set at `0`.
+    For Custom Formats you really don't want, set it to something really low like `-1000` and not something like `-10` being when you add a Custom Format what you prefer and you set it to something like `+10` it could happen that the `BR-DISK` will be downloaded (-10)+(+10)=0 and your `Minimum Custom Format Scrore` is set at `0`.

 ------